Global existence and blow up for systems of nonlinear wave equations related to the weak null condition: Introduction

-The second purpose of this paper is to prove global existence of small solutions to (\ref{202012271206}).
+Let us now state the second purpose of this paper.
+It is to prove global existence of small solutions to (\ref{202012271206}) featuring the general cubic terms, by exploiting some new insights that we get from the detailed study of (\ref{eq1}).
 For the aim, we take into account the new viewpoint that the system (\ref{202012271206}) is regarded as a mixture of the two critical systems: (\ref{202012281658}) and

+In the opinion of the present authors, this is one of the attractive features that the system (\ref{202012271206}) offers.
+Since technical key points of getting global, small solutions to (\ref{202012281658}) or (\ref{202012281750}) are helpful in formulating our strategy for this second purpose, let us summarize them briefly in the next paragraph.